-Because the administered radioactive dosages contain only a minimal amount of the carrier drug, no significant adverse or allergic reactions from the drug are commonly encountered.
-A patient receives a certain amount of radiation dose from nuclear medicine studies which is comparable to a diagnostic X ray.
+Because the administered radioactive dosages contain only a minimal amount of the carrier drug, no significant adverse or allergic reactions from the drug is commonly encountered.
+A patient receives a certain amount of radiation dose from nuclear medicine studies which is comparable to a diagnostic X-ray.

 Nuclear medicine tests are very sensitive and can detect some diseases at early stages.
 Unlike MRI and CT studies that give only structural information, nuclear medicine tests provide information about the physiological or functional status and viability of different organs and tissues.